mailosaur/mailosaur-node/README.md

 Create a [free trial account](https://mailosaur.com/app/signup) for Mailosaur via the website.

-Once you have this, navigate to the [API tab](https://mailosaur.com/app/project/api) and find for following key items:
+Once you have this, navigate to the [API tab](https://mailosaur.com/app/project/api) to find the following values:

 - **Server ID** - Servers act like projects, which group your tests together.
 You need this ID whenever you interact with a server via the API.
 - **Server Domain** - Every server has its own domain name.
 You'll need this to send email to your server.